picostocks/contract/README.md

 The (optimized with solidity 0.4.25) contract deployment requires ca. 7M gas.
 The constructor requires 3 parameters that can not be changed later:
 -	"tokens": number of tokens assigned initially to the owner of the contract
+-	"budget": initially approved budegt for the owner of the contract available only after succesfull first round
 -	"picoid": asset id on [picostocks.com](https://picostocks.com)
 -	"symbol": asset code on [picostocks.com](https://picostocks.com)
 The last 2 parameters can be ignored if the contract is not used by [picostocks.com](https://picostocks.com).
 In addition 6 parameters can be provided to automatically initiate the first funding round (ICO):